 60 Uses For Mason Jars

 These glass jars have a long history in the U.S. and they are known for being eco-friendly.
 Just like our old-fashioned flour sack towels, glass jars can be used over and over again in so many ways!
 There a few notable companies that produce them.
 You may have heard of Mason jars, Ball jars and Ker jars.
 You probably recognize the use of the term “mason jar” as it has become somewhat of an umbrella term for all glass jars in this category but it is indeed the manufacture name of a brand of jars.
 For the purpose of this post, I will use the term “mason jar” to describe any glass jar type, style or brand.
 Glass jars have a ton of uses, from canning homemade goods like jams and jellies to storing wet and dry cooking ingredients.
 Owing to their airtight lid design and heat-resistant glass construction, mason jars are also great for holding liquids and just about anything that will fit in them.
 Let us know what your favorite glass jar to use is!
 Is there a best one?
-Here is 60 ways to use a mason jar:
+Here is 60 ways to use a mason jar and ideas for what to do with old mason jars:

 Mason Jar Uses In The Kitchen